-Naoto Yokoya is a lecturer with the Department of Complexity Science and Engineering, the Department of Computer Science, and the Department of Information Science at the University of Tokyo, running Sugiyama-Yokoya-Ishida Laboratory.
-He is the unit leader of the Geoinformatics Unit at the RIKEN Center for Advanced Intelligence Project (AIP).
+Naoto Yokoya is a professor with the Department of Complexity Science and Engineering, the Department of Computer Science, and the Department of Information Science at the University of Tokyo, co-running Machine Learning and Statistical Data Analysis Laboratory.
+He is the team director of the Geoinformatics Team at the RIKEN Center for Advanced Intelligence Project (AIP).

 His research interests include image processing, data fusion, and machine learning for understanding remote sensing images, with applications to disaster management and environmental monitoring.

-He is an associate editor of IEEE Transactions on Geoscience and Remote Sensing (TGRS).
-He is an organizer of CVPR EarthVision workshop and IJCAI CDCEO workshop.
+He is an associate editor of IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), IEEE Transactions on Geoscience and Remote Sensing (TGRS), and ISPRS Journal of Photogrammetry and Remote Sensing (P&RS).

 ![]() |